Beautiful Darkness

 A Happy Pill

 Having said all that, I do recommend the series to anyone who wants to take a break from heavy dramatic shows and relax.
-The amount of cuteness and fun moments in this show are literally healing and heart warming.
+It's well made, with consistent writing and good direction, and the amount of cuteness and fun moments in this show is literally healing and heart warming.

 Was this review helpful to you?